-Set at the heart of Norway’s “aurora zone”, Tromsø is proudly recognised as one of the best places in the world to see the northern lights.
+Set at the heart of Norway’s “aurora zone”, Tromsø is proudly recognised as one of the best places in Europe to see the northern lights.

-Located above the Arctic Circle, the Lofoten Islands are an archipelago offering renowned natural beauty, rustic fishing villages and a unique glimpse into Norway’s past.
-Historically, this area was a Viking stronghold and today it retains a rich culture centred around the sea and fishing.
+Located above the Arctic Circle, the Lofoten islands are renowned for their natural beauty, rustic fishing villages and a special glimpse into Norway’s past.
+Historically, this area was a Viking stronghold, and today it retains a rich culture centred around the sea and fishing.

-Make sure to visit towns like Svolvær, with its art galleries and cafés, as well as spots of natural beauty like “Svolvær Goat” (Svolværgeita).
-Or, take to the seas where you might spot wildlife including mischievous otters and playful orcas.
+Make sure to explore towns like Svolvær, with its art galleries and cafés, as well as spots of natural beauty like the rock pinnacle, “Svolvær Goat” (Svolværgeita).
+Or take to the seas where you might spot wildlife, including mischievous otters and playful orcas.

-The Lofoten Islands are also an ideal place to experience a world where the sun never sets.
-Or never rises, depending on when you visit!
+Visiting the Lofoten islands also means you could experience a world where the sun never sets or never rises, depending on when you visit!

-Take a cruise along this frozen coastline.
-You can watch polar bears hunt for seals in their natural habitat, spot humpback whales as they surface for air, or admire the quick movements of arctic foxes.
+Take a cruise along this frozen coastline as part of a Svalbard tour.
+Watch polar bears hunt for seals in their natural habitat, spot humpback whales as they surface for air, or admire the quick movements of Arctic foxes.

 - Take a look at our Northern Norway tour packages